Yelose/test-maker/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 </details>

+<details><summary>Project context</summary>

+## Minimum requested requirements:

+* Front end:

+  * The use of a framework is not mandatory but it is recommended (In the case of not using a framework, a packager should be used Eg: Parcel)
+  * The frontend will make requests to the REST API
+  * From the front part you have to be able to perform the actions of a CRUD

+* back end:

+  * The backend part must be done with JAVA and using Springboot
+  * A REST API must be built so that the front can consume the data.
+  * The API must allow performing a CRUD

+* Extra:

+  * Implement the possibility of performing a search for a specific piece of data with a search engine

+## Pedagogical Modalities

+* The organization at the sprint level is free.
+The development team must follow the SCRUM framework in terms of organization.
+Management tools such as Jira, Trello or GitKraken or other must be used.
+It will be evaluated according to the established competency framework, the self-assessment will be done individually (competency tree).

+## Performance criteria

+### The final result must meet the minimum requirements.

+* Evaluation Modalities

+  * Product demos.
+Oral presentation as well as slide presentation of the workflow.
+Code review.

+* Deliverables
+  - Link to the presentation of the project
+  - Repository Link